 CDC’s Tracking Network in ActionPosted on by

-Faces of Tracking showcases stories from real people who have been impacted by Tracking, or have used Tracking data to enact public health change across the United States.
-Featured story topics include a variety of environmental health issues reflecting diverse environment-health connections the National Environmental Public Health Tracking Program seeks to understand.
+- Faces of Tracking: Read stories from real people who have benefited from tracking or have used tracking data to propel public health change across the United States.

 Because of the Tracking Program, communities can make informed decisions about allocating resources, planning interventions, and evaluating efforts to improve public health.